thoughtco/statamic-starter-kit/README.md

 - Allows the inclusion of any videos generated on for clients.
 If you generate a video on Loom it should be added here and the client pointed to this page.

+**Static Cache Manager**
+- Clear specific paths in your static cache.

 ### ENV Variables
 - GOOGLE_API: the api key to be used across the site.
 Information on how to obtain a key is found at https://www.loom.com/share/1e8a12938d6c459b8750c4a876680293?sid=60bfdbac-044d-4d46-97a7-442fadfa02e8.
 - PANEL_CACHE: Set to true to enable panel caching in default.tpl.
 False disables it.
 For the site going live, this should be set to true.